 A traditional grain like rice can wear so many hats, it can be the main dish, side dish, turned into a dessert, even pressed for milk.
 For dinner though, it’s definitely one of my favorite side dish heroes.
 I grew up eating this tomato rice pilaf and still love it!

 For this Mediterranean pilaf, I add basil, sauteed onions, and tomatoes — yum!
-It’s so simple you’re going to end up making it aaalll the time (which will most likely be A-OK in your fam’s book!)
+It’s so simple you’re going to end up making it all the time.

 - 1 cup brown rice